 "But the encouragement of our project sponsors was overwhelming and the students were so passionate about the projects, we found a way to make it work."

-In previous years, students have travelled to Alice Springs and Arnhem land in the Northern Territory, and Mogo and Eden on the South Coast of New South Wales, to learn directly from the communities they are working with as part of the Rural and Remote Enterprise program (RARE).
+In previous years, students have travelled to Alice Springs and Arnhem land in the Northern Territory, and Mogo and Eden on the South Coast of New South Wales, to learn directly from the communities they are working with as part of the Remote and Rural Enterprise (RARE) Program.

 Third-year student from the University of Michigan, Michelle Olivia Nee, has been working with Black Duck Foods to create content and structure for their official website.
 Black Duck Foods is a new social enterprise founded by Bruce Pascoe, author of ‘Dark Emu’, aimed at commercialising traditional Indigenous food produce.